IsmailOuazzani/YTBmusicDL/README.md

 - Add a title, album and the author in the files' metadata
 - Add an Album cover to the file (the thumbnail of the video)
 - Place all the files in a 'Music' directory
-- Delete previous 'Music' folder and the files it contains when starting the program (can be disabled by creating the folder manually and removing line 31)
+- Delete previous 'Music' folder and the files it contains when starting the program (can be disabled by creating the folder manually and removing line 82)
+- History file that stores previously downloaded songs (can be disabled by removing line 92).
+The script will not download these songs again (can be disabled by removing line 86).

 # Installation